A 1991 American drama film directed by and starring Jodie Foster.

-Dede hesitates to expose Fred to the competitive world of academics but eventually relents and enrolls Fred in Jane's school as well as several courses in college.
+Though hesitant about exposing Fred to the highly competitive world of academics, Dede eventually relents and enrolls him in Jane's school as well as several courses in college.
 Fred excels at the institute but can't seem to fit in with other gifted children or with college students twice his age.
 The separation from his mother starts to take a toll on Fred and Jane is at a loss for how to help him adjust.
 Dede and Jane must work together to find a way to balance Fred's unique intellectual needs with his desire to have a normal childhood.

 This film provides examples of: